edithturn/42-silicon-valley-netwhat/08_comparison_udp_utp/Readme.md

 there is no guarantee of delivery, ordering, or duplicate protection.
 - UDP has only the basic error checking mechanism using checksums:
 UDP provides checksums for data integrity, and port numbers for addressing different functions at the source and destination of the datagram.
-- UDP is comparatively ower than TCP
+- UDP is comparatively slower than TCP

 ![alt text](comparison_udp_utp.png)